Cherreads

 Days turned into weeks.
 Weeks into months.

-And all that was left inside me was anger.
+And all that was left inside me was anger and frustration.

 Why doesn't he understands me?